 With that said, the importance of having an easy-to-use, aesthetically pleasing website cannot be overstated.

-Conducting a website user experience study will help you to better understand the most common pathways taken by visitors to your website, from the moment they land on your site to the time they click “Book.”
+Conducting website user experience interviews will help you to better understand the most common pathways taken by visitors to your website, from the moment they land on your site to the time they click “Book.”

 Throughout the study, you’ll be able to uncover barriers and pain points along the pathway to booking a room.
 You can even find out where potential guests call it quits, and leave the site altogether.

 With the knowledge of where users are struggling on your website, you’ll be able to streamline the process and make the journey to booking a room that much easier for your potential guests.

 💡 The Key Takeaway: Measuring user experience is one of the major market research options for the hospitality industry.
 We can all agree that hotel websites have a big impression on potential customers, and can either help or hinder the booking process.

 Recommended Reading: How to Improve User Experience (UX) For Your Website

 Ever had the urge to get feedback from a guest as they leave the hotel after their stay?
 With a guest satisfaction survey, you can do just that!